A major outcome of IT/Ops evolution is realizing the importance of a reverse proxy, such as HAProxy, in achieving modern application delivery.

 global section of your configuration, as shown:

 Organizations adopt DevOps practices because they want to accelerate the process of releasing software.
-That naturally leads to applications being deployed more often, which, when using containers and immutable infrastructure, causes the application’s IP addresses to change frequently.
+That naturally leads to applications being deployed more often, which causes the application’s IP addresses to change frequently when using containers and immutable infrastructure.
 The same can happen as servers are automatically scaled up or down on-demand.

-Instead of having to manually edit your HAProxy configuration, you can use server templates and DNS service discovery to automatically detect and add server definitions.
-When you create a server template, you specify a number of server slots that should be created when HAProxy starts.
+Instead of manually editing your HAProxy configuration, you can use server templates and DNS service discovery to detect and add server definitions automatically.
+When creating a server template, specify the number of server slots that should be created when HAProxy starts.
 Then, when you scale up your infrastructure, these server slots are filled in and join the load-balancing rotation.
 Since slots for those servers have already been allocated, no reload is required.

-Server templates are ideal for dynamic, container environments; They allow your system to expand and contract without human intervention, which lessens toil and reduces errors.
-Typically, templates are combined with DNS service discovery, in which changes to DNS records triggers automatic changes to the templated server definitions.
+Server templates are ideal for dynamic container environments; They allow your system to expand and contract without human intervention, which lessens toil and reduces errors.
+Typically, templates are combined with DNS service discovery, in which changes to DNS records trigger automatic changes to the templated server definitions.
 You can read more about it in our blog post, DNS for Service Discovery in HAProxy.

-The Data Plane API is a project that’s maintained separately from HAProxy itself.
-That makes it possible to evolve at a velocity that is natural for the project.
-Since its introduction, it has seen quite a few valuable contributions and is evolving at a rapid pace.
+The Data Plane API is a project maintained separately from HAProxy.
+That makes it possible to evolve at a natural velocity for the project.
+Since its introduction, it has seen several valuable contributions and is evolving rapidly.
 You can learn more about the API by reading our blog post, The New HAProxy Data Plane API.
 Or, find its GitHub repository here.

 When you combine vast, distributed systems with automatic scaling and dynamic server changes, you get a system that is much more complex than a traditional monolith application.
 You need a way to maintain a watchful eye over the maelstrom.